FlyingFathead/dvr-yolov8-detection/README.md

 ### What if I don't have a CUDA-capable GPU?
 - You can still run the program in CPU-only mode, although it will be _extremely_ sluggish (don't expect too many frames per second).
 Should the model be too heavy to run on your computer, you can try changing it to a smaller one in the `config.ini` or even trying some of the rescale and frame rate options, although they are not always optimal either, as rescaling adds an extra step -- if possible, reduce the resolution and frame rate from your device's end, or, if you're using OBS Studio, from its output settings.

-## Contributing

-Contributions are always welcome!
-You can even leave your own development ideas either here on GitHub or directly via mail to flyingfathead <@> protonmail dot com.

 ## TODO

 - More error catching in edge cases